-During dedicated labs, you will find out how to use different offensive and defensive tools, scripts, services and techniques to better understand how an attacker thinks and what are the most important actions of this modern adversary.
+During dedicated labs, you will find out how to use different offensive and defensive tools, scripts, services, and techniques to better understand how an attacker thinks and what are the most important actions of this modern adversary.
 Additionally, you will explore how to design secure, hardened systems and applications network services.
-Training content in formula “protection vs attack” will help you understand risks, identify network security blind spots and unexpected, uncovered spaces inside an OS.
+Training content in the formula “protection vs attack” will help you understand risks, identify network security blind spots and unexpected, uncovered spaces inside an OS.

-This training is intended to increase skills needed to ensure data integrity on a critical system for organizations with the highest security standards.
+This training is intended to increase the skills needed to ensure data integrity on a critical system for organizations with the highest security standards.
 The discussed methods of automation will support the process of achieving compliance.

-- Defense in depth.
+- Defense in depth

-- DevSecOps methodology.
+- DevSecOps methodology

-- Threat hunting.
+- Threat hunting

-- Discretionary Access Control (DAC) vs Mandatory Access Control (MAC) → typical
+- Discretionary Access Control (DAC) vs Mandatory Access Control (MAC)

-- Secure file system design, attributes, flags, ACL and encryption.
+- Secure file system design:

 - The importance of SELinux: